 Essentially, there are barely any qualified workers for their job openings.
 In many cases, there isn’t a single qualified worker for many positions.

-Lack of skill set, combined with perceived lack of job dedication, leaves employers with few options.
+Lack of skillset, combined with a perceived lack of job dedication, leaves employers with few options.
 Some manufacturers are bringing in robots.

 On the other side of the equation is the needs of the employees, and they feel that employers are not paying a fair and reasonable wage.
 Wages are barely growing.
 Companies have to increase their wages if they want better talent.